evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

+This model is equipped with voice control as standard.
+The voice control lets you control some functionality through voice commands.

+A gesture control system that lets you control specific features using your hands.

 ## Infotainment

 You can choose between three sound systems on the BMW i5 M60 xDrive.
 With the Hifi Sound system, you get six speakers with a max system output of 100 watts.
 With the Harman Kardon Surround Sound system, you get 12 speakers with a max system output of 205 watts.
 With the Bower & Wilkins Surround System, you get 18 speakers with a max system output of 655 watts.